alexpena5635/Covid-Updates/server/README.md

 # Covid App
-This is an application that uses a python api and a java android app to create a system of letting the user know the covid data of the current county and state they are in.
+This is an application that uses a python api and a java android app to create a system of informing the user about the covid data of the current county and state they are located in.

 # Setup